 The key to the unlocking of creative energy for the style of On the Road may have come from Cassady qua literary cowpoke/genius.
 Giddy freedoms from schoolhouse punctuation, syntax and spelling; luscious onomatopoeias/mouth-music; folk idioms of/from the body and metaphors fully lived; candour about sex and drugs; the complex seductions of a cheap honesty that costs its writer – eventually – nothing less than everything.

 What was the appeal of this for Kerouac?
 As writers and devotees of the inner life find from time to time, thinking can be like a prison.
 But if his road was ever going to feel free, enaction beats description every time; language has to be, not be about.
 As Kerouac’s friend and fellow-traveller Al Hinkle said, ‘[Kerouac] had a great shyness and a quiet intensity about him, and I felt that primarily he observed and internally recorded everything he experienced, filtering all through his own unique lens.’
-The details in the novel, derived from his extensive notebooks, sometimes seem so closely observed they veer on the spirit of scholarship/academicism.
+The details in the novel, derived from his extensive notebooks, sometimes seem so closely observed they veer towards the spirit of scholarship/academicism.
 Perhaps On the Road – particularly this scroll version, complete with real names and scandalous libel-risking anecdotes – is close to being non-fiction.
 Kerouac’s 27 December 1951 letter to Cassady (with my added emphasis) says he will ‘renounce fiction and fear.
 There is nothing to do but write the truth.
 There is no other reason to write.’
 When we read, though, does it matter if the novel is fiction or fact?